zmahfuz0613/css-responsive-design-lesson/README.md

 ## Mobile First = Content First

 The mobile-first approach is exactly as it sounds: designing for the smallest screen and working your way up.
-The key to a mobile-first approach is a content centered one.
+The key to a mobile-first approach is to center content as a priority.

 Since mobile has the most limitations (e.g. screen size and bandwidth), designing within these parameters in mind forces you to prioritize content ruthlessly.